lostb1t/replex/README.md

 !!This does not alter your plex data in anyway. it only alters outgoing api requests.
 All your collections or rows are kept intact!!

+## Test server

+There is a test server available, you can use it by base64 encoding your plex url and put it in front of replex.stream as a subdomain.

+Example:

+http://56.29.34.34:32400 -> aHR0cDovLzU2LjI5LjM0LjM0OjMyNDAwIA==
+your test url would be: https://aHR0cDovLzU2LjI5LjM0LjM0OjMyNDAwIA==.replex.stream

+Add the url to the "Custom server access URLs" in plex under network and disable remote access.

+Base64 online encoding tool: https://emn178.github.io/online-tools/base64_encode.html

 ## Installation